 A student must sign a formal "release of records" and pay a nominal copying fee to cover cost of materials and postage prior to any release of records, charts, or reports.
-To maintain confidentiality, records will be released to the patient.
+To maintain confidentiality, records will be released only to the patient.
 A current driver's license is required to verify identification.
 Telephone requests for out-of-town students may be completed after the student faxes his/her signature and request in writing.
+Note: Contact the Office of the Registrar regarding meningitis vaccine records.